friflo/Friflo.Json.Fliox/README.md

 ## Performance .NET CLR (Common Language Runtime)

 The test cases contain also JSON parser performance tests.
 Various JSON examples files are parsed by iteration them from begin to end.
-The parser results like JSON keys and values like strings, numbers, booleans are nulls are ready to be consumed at this stage.
+The parser returns the JSON tree structure via an iterator.
+The keys and the JSON values (strings, numbers, booleans are nulls) are ready to be consumed at this stage.

 To reduce side effects in measurement by NUnit of throughput increase `impliedThroughput` at [TestParserPerformance.cs](Json.Tests/Common/TestParserPerformance.cs)

 On the used development system (Intel Core i7-4790k 4Ghz, Windows 10) the throughput of the example JSON files within the CLR are at **200-550 MB/sec**.
+All tests are measured on one core.

 ## Performance Unity